Why safe water, proper sanitation and good hygiene matters

 Our planet’s climate is changing, causing erratic weather and rising sea levels.
 The quality and quantity of water, that children rely on for survival, is under threat.
 By 2040, 1 in 4 children will live in areas with extremely high water stress.

-In 2022, the floods in Pakistan deprived children of a safe environment and cause water-borne diseases.
-Droughts in East Africa have forced children to walk long distances in search of water.
-And, in the Pacific, rising sea levels are causing salt water to infiltrate water supplies, making them undrinkable.
+In 2023, multiple climate change emergencies around the globe such as drought in East Africa, a cyclone in southern Africa, and catastrophic floods in Libya deprived children of a safe environment and caused water-borne diseases.
+In the Pacific, rising sea levels are causing salt water to infiltrate water supplies, making them undrinkable.

 We’re protecting children’s access to safe water, sanitation and hygiene, now and for the future.
 We help to develop technologies, like drought-resistant deep wells and flood-resistant toilets.
 And we’re working with governments to make sure children are at the heart of climate discussions and decisions.